CCurl/c3/README.md

 cell     (--n)   n: size of a CELL in bytes.
 ```

-## Extending c3
+## Adding new opcodes to c3
+If for some reason, there is a need/desire to add more opcodes to c3, this describes how it can be accomplished.
+There might be some functionality in a library you want to make available, or maybe there is a bottleneck in performance you want to improve.
-1. Add the new opcode to to the enum { ... } in beginning of c3.
+- Define the new opcodes(s) to the enum in the *.ipp file for the target system.
+- Make sure they have values above the value for IMMEDIATE (57).
-2. In Run(char \*pc), add a NCASE for your new opcode that implements the opcode's behavior.
+- In doUser(), add cases for your new opcodes (also in the *.ipp file).
+- There are 2 ways to define them in the dictionary:
-3. Edit core.c3 and add a -ML- in core.c3 to define your new opcode.
+  - Edit core.c3 and add a -ML- in core.c3 for each new opcode.
+  - Modify loadStartupWords() to add defines for the new opcodes.
+    - For example: to define opcode 67 as "NEWOP" ...
+ParseLine("-ML- NEWOP 67 3 -MLX- INLINE");